Prof Catherine Farrell known as Catherine

 Short course delivery – Improving Public Services, Delivering Quality Services, Political Awareness, Scrutiny and Public Services and Involving Citizens

 Current Research Activity:

-Governance in a range of public services, leadership and management of Schools, public boards and citizen involvement.
+Governance in education and in the fire and rescue service, leadership and management of Schools, public boards and citizen involvement.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.